fhiso/legacy-format/data-model.md

     Portions of the name may be elided and replaced by three  U+002E FULL STOP `...`.

+    In the event that this payload disagrees with the substructures of this structure, the payload SHOULD be taken as more correct.

 Substructures
 :   `[NPFX]`?
 :   `[GIVN]`?